 WHERE DO WE SIGN UP?

-The deadline to apply for Spring Cup 2020 has now passed.
+Click here to register as a player.
 Registration does not guarantee placement on a team.
 Once a player is invited to join a team, the parent will be asked to confirm the player’s spot on the roster with final registration and payment.
-Any player who does not already have a MY2019 membership must purchase one in Blue Sombrero for the required $20.
+Any player who does not already have a MY2018 membership must purchase one in Blue Sombrero for the required $17.50.

 HOW DO I SIGN UP TO COACH AND/OR REF?

 As with all our programs, Spring Cup relies on volunteer Coaches and Refs, so we could very much use your help.
-Click here – to apply to be a Coach or Ref.
+Click here to indicate your desire to Coach or Ref.

 WHEN DO WE SIGN UP?

-Registration is now open.
-Click on the application forms at the top of this page.
-Deadline is Feb.
-17 to be considered.
-After Feb.
-17, you may still sign up, but you will be placed on a wait list and invited to join a team as needed.
+Registration opened on Feb 3, with a deadline of Feb.
+18. After Feb.
+18, you may sign up, but you will be placed on a wait list and invited to join a team as needed.

 HOW DO WE GET MORE INFO?